Discrete-to-continuum crystalline curvature flows: Numerical experiments

 Figure~\ref{fig:shapes} shows three examples of flows from the same starting set, composed of random shapes.
-The anisotropies are square (nearest neighbours interactions), octagonal (next nearest neighbours, weighted so that the corresponding Wulff shape is a regular octagon), and ``almost isotropic'', which is generated by the interactions in the directions $(0,\pm 1)$, $(\pm 1,0)$, $(\pm 1,\pm 2)$, $(\pm 1,\pm 3)$ weighted so that the Wulff shape is a polygon with 24 facets of equal lengths.
+The anisotropies are square (nearest neighbours interactions), octagonal (next nearest neighbours, weighted so that the corresponding Wulff shape is a regular octagon), and ``almost isotropic'', which is generated by the interactions in the $12$ directions $e\in \{(0,\pm 1), (\pm 1,0), (\pm 1,\pm 2), (\pm 1,\pm 3)\}$ weighted so that the Wulff shape is a polygon with 24 facets of equal lengths. {This is obtained by setting the weights in the discrete total variation as $.131/\text{length}(e)$ for each direction $e$, so that the total perimeter of the unit Wulff shape is $24\times (2\times.131)\approx 2\pi$, in the hope that the corresponding crystalline curvature will be close to the Euclidean one.}

 Then, we estimate the decay of the radius of an initial Wulff shape $\W_{R_0}=\{\phi \le R_0\}$ along the evolution, up to extinction.
 In our experiment, $R_0=50$.
 It is well known that the solution is the Wulff shape of radius $R(t)=\sqrt{R_0^2-2(N-1)t}$ (where here $N=2$).
 The evolutions are depicted in Figure~\ref{fig:Wulffshapes}.
 We use the same anisotropies as in figure~\ref{fig:shapes}, with additionally a ``diamond'' Wulff shape generated by the directions $(0,\pm 1)$, $(\pm 1,\pm 2)$ and with sides of equal lengths.
 In all cases, the weights have been calibrated so that the perimeters of the Wulff shapes are $6.28\approx 2\pi$.